 Exploring Girard Grove

 Girard Grove stretches over 60 acres.
 There are a couple trails to wander that offer a great way to see some of the larches.
 The mile of dirt path through the grove is flat, making this a great option for all skill levels.
 Along the trail, there are also some signs providing information on the history of the area, the trees, and fires.
 Walking through Girard Grove is a quick activity – we paired it with a hike to Holland Falls.

 Gus sits within a five minute walk from the parking area.
-Though it has not been confirmed, it is thought that Gus is the largest larch in the world.
+Though it has not been confirmed, it is thought that Gus is the largest larch in North America, and one of the largest the world.
 This tree measures 153 feet tall and over 7 feet in diameter at the base.
 Experts estimate that it’s over 1000 years old.

-While visitors who have seen the gigantic trees of the far western US may not be blown away by the larches in this grove, it’s still hard not to be impressed by their size and longevity.
+While visitors who have seen Sequoia and Redwood forests and other gigantic trees of the western US may not be blown away by the larches in this grove, it’s still hard not to be impressed by their size and longevity.
 The yellow colors we experienced in October made it even more impressive.
 There is a wooden platform that wraps around the base of Gus so viewers can get up close to the thick bark and huge trunk.